Tricuspid valve regurgitation care at Mayo Clinic

 Congenital heart disease treatment expertise

-Mayo doctors trained in pediatric cardiology, adult congenital heart disease, congenital cardiovascular surgery and other areas work together in the Center for Congenital Heart Disease at Mayo Clinic's campus in Minnesota to treat congenital heart defects that may cause tricuspid valve regurgitation, such as Ebstein anomaly.
-Healthcare professionals at Mayo Clinic's campuses in Arizona and Florida also evaluate adults with Ebstein anomaly and other congenital heart diseases.
+Mayo doctors trained in pediatric cardiology, adult congenital heart disease, congenital cardiovascular surgery and other areas work together in the Center for Congenital Heart Disease at Mayo Clinic's campus in Minnesota.
+They treat congenital heart conditions that may cause tricuspid valve regurgitation, such as Ebstein anomaly.
+Healthcare professionals at Mayo Clinic's campuses in Arizona and Florida also care for adults with Ebstein anomaly and other congenital heart diseases.

 Nationally recognized expertise